*Please contact our Chief Financial Officer for additional information: sgsuCFO@seattleu.edu*

 5. Can SGSU take my funding away?

-The SGSU Appropriations Committee and Vice President of Finance may terminate funding awards or requests at their discretion.
-You may appeal a termination to the SGSU Representative Assembly.
+The SGSU Finance Committee and Chief Financial Officer may terminate funding awards or requests at their discretion.
+You may appeal a termination to the SGSU Senate Assembly.

 6. What are the funding stipulations?